Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 <img src="https://cdn.dribbble.com/users/3967258/screenshots/14647209/media/d6905571f5821097b3dcc631ef08365b.png?compress=1&resize=790x590" alt="Dribbble frosted glass credit card" width="790" loading="lazy" />

-It's actually a Figma tutorial on how to create the frosted glass effect.
-I decided to try and recreate this amazing effect with CSS!
-It is also called "glass morphism" and I gave it my own twist.
+It's a Figma tutorial on how to create the frosted glass effect.
+I decided to try and recreate this unique effect with CSS!
+It is also called "glass morphism", and I gave it my own twist.

 I knew it was possible to do the effect with CSS only.
-Normally people leverage a glass background blur filter, but in this case it wouldn't blur the objects behind the background.
+Normally people leverage a glass background blur filter, but in this case, it wouldn't blur the objects behind the background.

-So I decided to do some research, and here you can see my end result:
+So I decided to do some research, and here you can see my result:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/css-frosted_pyws0b.webm" type="video/webm" />